Strong Dark Matter Self-interactions Diversify Halo Populations within and surrounding the Milky Way: Conclusions

 We are grateful to Susmita Adhikari, Arka Banerjee, Andrew Benson, Nitya Kallivayalil, Manoj Kaplinghat, Victor Robles, Laura Sales, and Shengqi Yang for helpful discussions.
 We thank Mike Grudi\'{c} for assistance with \textsc{meshoid}, Philip Mansfield for sharing the version of \textsc{ROCKSTAR} used in this work, and Yao-Yuan Mao for sharing the initial conditions from \cite{Mao150302637}.

 The computations presented here were conducted through Carnegie's partnership in the Resnick High Performance Computing Center, a facility supported by Resnick Sustainability Institute at the California Institute of Technology.

-This work was supported by the John Templeton Foundation under Grant ID \#61884 (DY, HBY), and the U.S. Department of Energy under Grant No.\ de-sc0008541 (HBY).
+This work was supported by the John Templeton Foundation under grant ID \#61884 (D.Y., H.-B.Y.), and the U.S. Department of Energy under grant No.\ de-sc0008541 (H.-B.Y.).
 The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.